Pedestrian killed during accident on Gold Knob Road - Salisbury Post

 No charges are expected to be filed.

-Raper said people should try to wear something reflective or light-colored and walk on the side of the road, if possible.
+Raper said people should try to wear something reflective or light-colored and walk on the side of the road or shoulder, if possible.

 Blotter: Man charged with having weapon at Catawba College